MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-agent-chat-mobile.md

 You can see upcoming meetings and their details directly from the Sales agent on your mobile app, so you're always ready before you join.

-On the Sales agent home screen, swipe left below the chat input box to see a list of your upcoming meetings.
+On the Sales agent home screen, swipe left to see a list of your upcoming meetings.
 Tap any meeting to open the [detailed meeting preparation view](meeting-prep.md#detailed-meeting-preparation-view) with details such as highlights, CRM record summary, and AI-generated insights.

 ## Update opportunities with voice